 Step 3: Attend the just-mentioned face-to-face training and assessment.

 Once you’ve ticked these boxes, your first aid certificate (PDF Statement of Attainment) will be emailed to you the same day.

 Australia Wide First Aid certificates are recognised Australia-wide.
 Our first aid courses are also a valuable means of accruing continuing professional development (CPD) points.

 Renewing your first aid certification is recommended by regulators.
 That’s because first aid is most needed in life or death situations.
 Updating and refreshing your first aid skills makes perfect sense.

-HLTAID001 Provide cardiopulmonary resuscitation should be renewed annually.
-HLTAID003 Provide first aid should be renewed every 3 years — the same applies to HLTAID004 Provide an emergency first aid response in an education and care setting.
+HLTAID009 Provide cardiopulmonary resuscitation should be renewed annually.
+HLTAID011 Provide First Aid should be renewed every 3 years — the same applies to HLTAID012 Provide First Aid in an education and care setting.

 Do your bit for Ipswich, as well as for yourself and your family and friends, by becoming first aid certified as soon as possible.